All the features you need to collaborate online

 Upload, organize and store your content in the cloud and access it from anywhere at anytime.
 The integrated library supports all types of files, saving the hassle of transferring and carrying data.
 Upload text, audio, video, PPT, and HTML files in different formats (PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, WAV, WMA, MP3, MOV, AVG, MPEG, WMV, MP4, JPEG, GIF, PNG).
 The virtual storage saves the hassle of transferring and carrying data.
 It’s easy to search for content and share it with your audience.
 Also, once a content resource is uploaded to the library, you can reuse it for different classes.

-Access the WizIQ live class from any browser and set it up within minutes.
+Access the WizIQ online classroom from any browser and set it up within minutes.
 WizIQ makes it easy and seamless to carry out administrative activities for your live sessions.
 You can define roles and permissions for individual attendees and manage your ongoing sessions with a host of in-class features.
 The access to automated class-related reports post the session lets you measure the progress of your learners and make data-driven decisions.